kappernie/analytics-info-parser/README.md

 <li>The main goal is to validate, clean and standardize the data, handle different scenarios, remove noise, so that it can be used further for other purposes like analytics.\</li>

+<li> TODO <li/>
+wrap with cmdline argument parser

 <li> SETUP <li/>

 a) Make sure you have java install and get your java path from your os \
 b) open terminal and create a virtual env \
-c) activate and run  pip install requirements.txt in venv .  \
+c) activate and run  pip install -r requirements.txt in venv .  \
 d) update java path in script \
 e) run app with cmd : python cleantext.py \